crvidya/nodeclipse-1/org.nodeclipse.ui/templates/README.md

 	Usage: nodeclipse [arguments]

 	Arguments:
-	  -c, --create <name>      create project folder and prepare it -u, --use <template>     create project folder (using specified template folder) and prepare it -p, --prepare            prepare for import, i.e. add needed `.project` file (default action) -n, --name [<name>]      project name (default is folder name) -h, --help               Check README
+	  -c, --create <name>      create project folder <name> [using template] and prepare it -u, --use <template>     use/copy specified template when creating project -p, --prepare            prepare for import (default action), i.e. add needed `.project` and other `.*` files ('.gitignore', '.jshintrc', '.settings/') if there is no `.project` yet -n, --name [<name>]      project name (default is folder name) -h, --help               Check README
 	  -v, --version            print nodeclipse CLI's version